hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_working_tirelessly_in_a_massive_ai_b077b00e-0e5a-4f5f-9506-bb54de31a273-0_2.content.md

 # AI Factory

-Welcome to our AI Factory, where a team of AInauts work tirelessly to create new and innovative technologies for the future.
+Welcome to our AI Factory, where a team of Ainauts work tirelessly to create new and innovative technologies for the future.
 Our factory is a massive hub of creativity and innovation, where we explore the limitless possibilities of artificial intelligence.

 ## Our Mission